sindresorhus/p-memoize/readme.md

 Similar to the [caching strategy for `mem`](https://github.com/sindresorhus/mem#options) with the following exceptions:

-- Promises returned from a memoized function will be cached internally and take priority over `cache` if a value exists in both caches.
-The promise cache does not persist outside of the current instance and properties assigned to a returned promise will not be kept.
-All cached promises can be cleared with [`pMemoizeClear()`](#pmemoizeclearfn).
+- Promises returned from a memoized function are locally cached until resolving, when their value is added to `cache`.
+Special properties assigned to a returned promise will not be kept after resolution and every promise may need to resolve with a serializable object if caching results in a database.
-- `.get()` and `.has()` methods on `cache` can return a promise instead of returning a value immediately.
+- `.get()`, `.has()` and `.set()` methods on `cache` can run asynchronously by returning a promise.
 - Instead of `.set()` being provided an object with the properties `value` and `maxAge`, it will only be provided `value` as the first argument.
 If you want to implement time-based expiry, consider [doing so in `cache`](#time-based-cache-expiration).

 ## API